jll63/yomm2/tutorials/api.md

 ```c++
 std::string kick_dog(Dog& dog) {
     return "bark";
 }

 kick_method::add_function<kick_dog> add_kick_dog;
 ```

-Note that the name of the function serving as a method definition must be unique; in presence of overloads, we would hav eno means of picking the appropriate function.
+Note that the name of the function serving as a method definition must be unique; in presence of overloads, we would have no means of picking the appropriate function.
 Function templates and explicit specialization can also be used for this purpose.